openghg/ml-baselines/README.md

 # ml-baselines

-Machine learning methods for estimating greenhouse gas baselines
+A machine learning library for the estimation of greenhouse gas baseline timeseries from high-frequency observations.